 Allied health professionals comprised 605,000 workers in 2010 and are projected to increase to 988,000 in 2030.
-This will represent a faster rate of growth (63 percent) than other workers in the health sector (60 percent).19 Researchers, however, project that the state's universities and community colleges will only be able to meet between 63 and 79 percent of future demand.20
+This represents a faster growth rate (63 percent) than other workers in the health sector (60 percent).
+Researchers, however, project that the state's universities and community colleges will only be able to meet between 63 and 79 percent of future demand.
+20

-A January 2009 study commissioned by the California Wellness Foundation found that 76 percent of clinics report a staffing shortage of allied health workers.21 Similarly, a December 2007 survey conducted by the California Hospital Association found that vacancies in selected allied health occupations (clinical laboratory and medical imaging professionals) have a significant impact on hospital efficiencies and access to care.
+A January 2009 study commissioned by The California Wellness Foundation found that 76 percent of clinics report a staffing shortage of allied health workers.
+21 Similarly, a December 2007 survey conducted by the California Hospital Association found that vacancies in selected allied health occupations (clinical laboratory and medical imaging professionals) have a significant impact on hospital efficiencies and access to care.